priyankadatacodes/telecom-customer-churn-prediction/README.md

 ## **Conclusion**

 This portfolio project exemplifies a complete, production-ready machine learning framework for customer churn in telecom.
-The pipeline transforms raw data into actionable intelligence and business value—ready for MNC adoption and real-world impact.
+The pipeline transforms raw data into actionable intelligence and business value—ready for adoption and real-world impact.

 ---